-4. Recreate after the speaker in "Strange Meeting" his nightmarish descent, right up to the time he speaks to his "strange friend".

-- 5. Which sections of this poem suggest that the two soldiers, though on opposing sides, might essentially be the same kind of person? - 6.
+- 4. Recreate after the speaker in "Strange Meeting" his nightmarish descent, right up to the time he speaks to his "strange friend". - 5.
+Which sections of this poem suggest that the two soldiers, though on opposing sides, might essentially be the same kind of person? - 6.
 What is para-rhyme?
 Examine a few occurrences of para-rhyme in this poem and suggest what Owen achieves by his use of these.

-Short Questions
+Short Answer Type Questions

 - 1. Examine the rhyme scheme used by Brooke in "The Soldier".
 What is the metrical pattern used here? - 2.
 Explain what the poet means by: "...there's some corner of a foreign field/ That is forever England." - 3.
 Identify three figures of speech in the poem and explain any two of them. - 4.
 Briefly explain the pattern of rhyme and rhythm in the poem. - 5.
+Identify three figures of speech in the poem and explain any two of them. - 6.
 How would you explain the phrase "the pity of war" in your own words?

 Hibberd, Dominic.
 Wilfred Owen: A New Biography.
-London: Phoenix (Orion), 2003.
+Phoenix (Orion), 2003.

 Lehmann, John.
 Rupert Brooke: His Life and His Legend.
-London: Weidenfeld & Nicolson, 1980.
+Weidenfeld & Nicolson, 1980.

 Roberts, David, ed.
 Out in the Dark: Poetry of the First World War.
-Burgess Hill, UK: Saxon Books, 2013.
+Saxon Books, 2013.